Mokerstier/hereMaps/README.md

 `4095` <- (Max value = loads of light)

-Well done you completed step 1
+Well done you completed step 1 and your sensors are working!
 ### Step 2
 Create a dashboard on [Adafruit](https://io.adafruit.com/) with 3 feeds.